 Indeed, God has graciously blessed SHPC with determined pastors and talented members who balance pragmatism and discernment in making God’s loving will still shine through even in the darkest of hours.

 SHPC’s serene location away from the hustle and bustle of urban living may be part of the reason so many find reinvigorating peace and purpose coming to worship here.

-SHPC also stands out in its commitment in being possibly the most animal-friendly Christian congregation within the Greater Los Angeles area, given its semi-rural Foothills location, its annual Blessing of the Animals typically taking place within the milder Spring or Fall seasons, and its Pets Are Welcome Service (PAWS), its customary Sunday afternoon service set for the 5:00 pm time slot during typically warmer seasons of the year.
+SHPC also stands out in its commitment in being possibly the most animal-friendly Christian congregation within the Greater Los Angeles area, given its semi-rural Foothills location, its annual Blessing of the Animals typically taking place within the milder Spring or Fall seasons, and its Pets Are Welcome Service (PAWS) once a month.

 This church has a long-standing tradition of hospitality and generosity towards various groups, as seen in this website’s Outreach page.
 For example, the Shadow Hills Presbyterian Preschool has provided high quality early education to infants and toddlers for many generations to the families of the Sunland-Tujunga area.